-In order to fulfil potential and avoid unnecessary complications, your child will need follow up care from a multidisciplinary team throughout childhood.
-To enable this, your baby will be referred to your local hospital before you leave Great Ormond Street Hospital (GOSH).
-This is important so that a consultant paediatrician and other relevant local teams are involved in your child’s ongoing care.
+In order to fulfil potential and avoid unnecessary complications, a child will need follow up care from a multidisciplinary team throughout childhood.
+To enable this, the baby will be referred to your local hospital before you leave Great Ormond Street Hospital (GOSH).
+This is important so that a consultant paediatrician and other relevant local teams are involved in the child’s ongoing care.

 What about future pregnancies?

 There is now evidence that an adequate intake of folic acid can dramatically reduce the risk of myelomeningocele occurring in future pregnancies.